MargaritaKrasnoselskaya/HttpServer/README.md

 # HttpServer
-HttpServer for final project (stepic multithread course)
+HttpServer for final project (stepic.org multithread course) The project contents initially only txt files and no logs.